quidphp/lemur/README.md

 - *ES5*: All code is compatible with ES5, there is no need for any JavaScript transpiler.
 - *Strict*: All generated files declare *use strict* on the first line.
 - *IE11*: The minimum compatible browser is IE11.
 Older browsers will fail non-gracefully.
-- *Compiling*: The compiling and concatenation of the JS files is done on the PHP side.
+- *Compiling*: The concatenation of the JS files is done on the PHP side.

 ### Overview
-**QuidPHP/Lemur** contains 14 JavaScript files.
+**QuidPHP/Lemur** contains 17 JavaScript files.
 Here is an overview:
 - [cms](js/cms)
     - [_lemur.js](js/cms/_lemur.js) - Script of common behaviours for all pages of the CMS
     - [colsSorter.js](js/cms/colsSorter.js) - Script for the col sorter component of the general page of the CMS
     - [com.js](js/cms/com.js) - Script of behaviours for the communication component of the CMS
+    - [generalComponents.js](js/cms/generalComponents.js) - Component that manages the components on the general page
+    - [homeFeed.js](js/cms/homeFeed.js) - Script for feed component with a filter on the CMS home page
     - [inputFiles.js](js/cms/inputFiles.js) - Script with logic for the file upload component of the CMS
     - [quickEdit.js](js/cms/quickEdit.js) - Script for the quickEdit component in the general page of the CMS
     - [rowsChecker.js](js/cms/rowsChecker.js) - Script for the rows checker component in the general page of the CMS
     - [specificComponents.js](js/cms/specificComponents.js) - Component that manages the panel on the specific form page of the CMS
     - [specificMulti.js](js/cms/specificMulti.js) - Component that manages the multi modification form
+    - [specificNav.js](js/cms/specificNav.js) - Component that manages the navigation box on the specific form page of the CMS
     - [specificPanel.js](js/cms/specificPanel.js) - Component that manages the panel on the specific form page of the CMS
     - [textareaExtra.js](js/cms/textareaExtra.js) - Script for a component to search and insert content within a textarea, with support for tinymce
 - [component](js/component)